FOSDEM/website/content/interviews/markus-raab.markdown

 2008 (version 0.7): The next step was to have a virtual-file-system-like abstraction.
 It allows us to mount application-specific configuration files into a global hierarchy.

-2012 (version 0.8): To scope with modularity on system-level (dynamic linker dependences as printed with ldd), we introduced a plugin system.
+2012 (version 0.8): To cope with modularity on system-level (dynamic linker dependences as printed with ldd), we introduced a plugin system.
 For example, this allowed us to use XML, YAML, or JSON parsers without adding any dependency to the core.

 Since 2014 (version 0.8.*): To keep modularity between applications and to introduce introspection, we introduced the declarative configuration specification language, which also unifies all earlier abstractions.